EARnagram/lessons/sec2/your_first_rails_app/your-first-rails-app.md

 1. `rails new coffeeshop -d postgresql -T`

     This command will create a new Rails app called "coffeeshop".
-We use the "--skip-test-unit" flag because we not be using Rails' built-in testing tools for this application.
+We use the `-T` or `--skip-test-unit` flag because we not be using Rails' built-in testing tools for this application.
+The `-d` stands for _database_ and we're specifying postgresql.

 2. `$ cd coffeeshop`